 In June, 1942, as the German Navy recognized American tactics were changing and the "happy time" of sinking unprotected merchant ships was ending, U-701 penetrated into the Thimble Shoal channel of the Chesapeake Bay and laid a minefield.
 That was not a new concept; U-boats had also laid mines in World War I off different American ports that sank six ships.
 The U-701 minefield in the Thimble Shoal channel damaged or sank 5 ships in June, 1941.
 Three weeks later, U-701 was also the first German submarine to be destroyed by a US Army Air Force bomber attack from the air.6

 The last U-boat attack off the East Coast occurred on May 7, 1945.
 U-853 sank the SS Black Point, which had loaded up with coal in Norfolk and was off the coast of Rhode Island.
-Grand Admiral Karl Dönitz, who had replaced Hitler after his suicide, had ordered an end to offensive operations.
-The captain of the U-853 either did not receive the order, or ignored it.
+Grand Admiral Karl Donitz, who had replaced Hitler after his suicide, had ordered an end to offensive operations on May 5.
+The captain of the U-853 either did not receive the order, or was a glory-seeking commander (known in the German Navy as a "sore throat") who ignored it.

 The US response to the attack was deadly.
-The U-853 was the last submarine sunk by the US Navy near the US continent, after the last ship torpedoed off the North American coast during the war had sailed out of Norfolk harbor.7
+The U-853 was the last submarine sunk by the US Navy near the US continent, and the SS Black Point was the last US ship sunk by a U-boat in the Atlantic Ocean.7

 Source: Library of Congress, Carry the fight (1943)